mattcen/2023-07-teach-kids-webdev/slides.md

 Note:

 ---

-# Proprietary software statement
+## Proprietary software statement

 * Presenting on a macOS laptop (using FOSS slide tools)
-* Slides hosted on GitHub (FIXME: maybe mirror elsewhere)
+* Slides hosted on GitHub
 * Some proprietary VS Code extensions

 Note: